© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement 440yds (400m) N of Cunswick Hall is a scheduled monument protected by Historic England under reference 1007255.
 View the official record →

-Settlement 440 yards north of Cunswick Hall is a prehistoric settlement site located in Westmorland.
+Settlement 440yds (400m) N of Cunswick Hall is an ancient monument located in Westmorland, comprising the remains of a prehistoric settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007255.

 Settlement 440yds (400m) N of Cunswick Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007255.